alephjs/alephjs.org/routes/docs/framework/react.md

 ## NavLink

-Aleph.js also provides a `NavLink` component that will add active className when the specific page is activated.
-You can change the active className via `activeClassName` or add active style using `activeStyle`.
+Aleph.js also provides a `NavLink` component that will add active class/style when the specific page is activated.
+You can add the active class via `activeClassName` or add active style using `activeStyle`.

 ```jsx